ctmrbio/stag-mwc/docs/source/modules.rst

 The ``sketch_compare`` module uses the very fast MinHash implementation in `BBMap`_ to compute MinHash sketches of all samples to do an all-vs-all comparison of all samples based on their kmer content.
-The module outputs gzip-compressed sketches for each sample, as well as a heatmap plot showing the overall similarity of all samples.
+The module outputs gzip-compressed sketches for each sample, as well as two heatmap plots showing the overall similarity of all samples (one with hierarchical clustering).

 Mappers